-LD 1574, Resolve, Establishing the Commission to Study the Incidence of and Mortality Related to Cancer - Resolves 2013, chapter 77.
-This emergency resolve became effective on July 16.
+LD 1574, Resolve, Establishing the Commission to Study the Incidence of and Mortality Related to Cancer - Enacted and Pending the Governor's Action.

-This resolve was one of about twenty bills that were sent to the Governor just before the session adjourned.
-The Governor signed this resolve into law as an emergency measure on July 16.
-This resolve creates the Commission to Study the Incidence of and Mortality Related to Cancer.
-This Commission will be charged with examining Maine's above-average rates of cancer incidence and mortality, along with the State's current prevention, detection and treatment goals and priorities.
-The Commission will be required to collect at least 50 percent of its costs from sources outside of State government.
-The Commission will be directed to develop recommendations regarding these issues and to report these recommendations to the Legislature by December 4, 2013.
+This bill is one of about twenty bills that were sent to the Governor just before the session adjourned, allowing the Governor to hold this bill until the Legislature reconvenes.
+This resolve would create the Commission to Study the Incidence of and Mortality Related to Cancer.
+This Commission would be charged with examining Maine's above-average rates of cancer incidence and mortality along with the State's current prevention, detection and treatment goals and priorities.
+The Commission would be required to collect at least 50 percent of its costs from sources outside of State government.
+The Commission would be directed to develop recommendations regarding these issues and to report these recommendations to the Legislature by December 4, 2013.